 How to improve page speed

 A tool like TinyIMG is simple to use.
-You just install the app on your Shopify page and it automatically optimizes your images.
 Even stores with huge numbers of images on them can load quickly if the images are optimized correctly.
 A Shopify store with over 10,000 images achieved load time of 0.7 seconds on its product pages by optimizing its images.

 Optimizing images will improve your SEO rankings (which means more organic traffic)